 Introduction / History The Chinese government has created an artificial ethnic group designation called the Yi People Group.
 The group includes more than 100 distinct peoples.
 One such group is called the A Che.
 The Chinese government listed the A Che as a distinct people group in the 1953 Chinese Census.
 The A Che are similar yet distinct to the Azhe people, speaking a different language called Eastern Nisu.
 Living only in China, the A Che exist as a member of the "Other Tibetan-Burmese" People Cluster.
 They migrated from northern to southern China from 501-907 AD during the Sui and Tang dynasties, enlisted in the Luodian Kingdom armies, and located in Jianshui County in Yunnan Province.
 Later, they crossed the mountains into Yimen and Shuanghai Counties where they gradually became known as the A Che People.

-Customs There are two important festivals unique to the A Che of Shuangbai County.
-The Open Street Festival is held every eighth day of the first lunar month in Damaidi District, and the Dragon Worship Festival is held on the second day of the second lunar month in Fadian Community of Yulong District.
+What are their lives like?
+Only those A Che living in Shuangbai County celebrate two important festivals.
+They hold the Open Street Festival every eighth day of the first lunar month in Damaidi District and the Dragon Worship Festival on the second day of the second lunar month in the Fadian Community of Yulong District

 Approximately 35,000 A Che people predominantly live in Shuangbai (23,000) and Yimen (11,100) counties in the eastern part of Yunnan Province's Chuxiong Prefecture.
 Other A Che villages spill over into Lufeng and Eshan counties in Yuxi Prefecture.
 Most of the A Che in Shuangbai County are extremely isolated.
 In Yuxi Prefecture, on the other hand, some A Che villages are a mere five kilometers (three mi.) from Yimen City.
 (Source: Operation China, 2000)